winneon/gsu/README.md

 **Unsupported.** slop and maim both are terribly out of date in Ubuntu's 17.04 repositories, resulting in artifacting and improper screenshots.
 When Ubuntu 17.10 is released, it will be properly supported.

 If you can't wait until then, you can install [slop] and [maim] from source.
-Afterwards, run the following command.
+Afterwards, run the following command to install the remaining dependencies.

 ```
 $ sudo apt-get install ffmpeg curl jq